Justin Kanew: Political career and activism

 Kanew announced his candidacy for the U.S. House of Representatives in Tennessee's 7th District in 2017.
 He ran as a Democrat, motivated by concerns about the direction of the country under then-President Donald Trump.
 Despite being a political newcomer and facing a heavily Republican district, Kanew campaigned on issues such as healthcare, education, and criminal justice reform.
 He lost the race to Republican Mark Green.

 In addition to his congressional run, Kanew became known for his outspoken activism, particularly through his media platform, The Tennessee Holler.
 The outlet is known for its progressive stance and its critical coverage of Tennessee's Republican leadership.
 Kanew's activism includes viral moments, such as his passionate defense of mask mandates during a school board meeting in Williamson County, Tennessee, amid the COVID-19 pandemic.

 Personal life

+Kanew was born and raised in New York City and has publicly identified as Jewish.The son of Hollywood director Jeff Kanew, he worked in Los Angeles as a screenwriter and film producer before relocating his family to Tennessee, where he founded the progressive media outlet the Tennessee Holler and became active in state politics.
 Justin Kanew is married to Nicole Kanew, and they have two children.
 The family lives in College Grove, Tennessee.

 In April 2023, Kanew's home was targeted in a shooting while his family was asleep.
 The incident drew significant attention, with many speculating that the attack was politically motivated due to his outspoken activism.
 The incident remains under investigation.